lingluanzhifeng/Liu_CSCI2270_FinalProject/Project_documentation.md

 The out put is like:

-Name:  Type
+Name:  Type(:  City)(if they are in the same city)

-The route to the restaurant:
+The route to the restaurant: (if they are in different city)

 Total minimum cost:
 ### Restaurant with minimum cost